Israel takes control of Rafah crossing, Gaza’s lifeline: What’s going on?

 The evacuations came as the Israeli military intensified its bombardment of the city.
 Tanks and planes pounded several areas and at least four houses in Rafah overnight, killing 20 Palestinians and wounding several others, according to Palestinian health officials.

 Three people were killed in an Israeli air attack on a house belonging to the al-Darbi family west of Rafah city, Al Jazeera Arabic reported.
-This adds to at least 12 others who were killed in separate strikes on Rafah overnight.

 What are the reactions to the offensive?